reflectoring/reflectoring.github.io/content/blog/2022/AOP.md

 Pointcut expressions start with a Pointcut Designator (PCD), which specifies what methods to be targeted by our Advice.

 #### execution
-This is used to match a jointPoint method's signature.
+This is used to match a joinPoint method's signature.

 ```java
 @Component